The Idea

 The most time-consuming part of the test, by far, was reviewing all of the screenshots that we collected!
 If we ran this test again, we’d just update the script to extract certain page components and return a score – that’s probably what a real web scraping expert would do.
 Despite all the extra work we had to do, the results were encouraging: 100% of nodes were detected as ‘clean’ by gologin across all measured device features, and 100% of nodes returned complete results pages from the live test of harrods.com.

-This means that we achieved a 100% scraping success rate without any attempt to spoof device fingerprint.
-Granted, this was only conducted against two sites, and only at a single point in time – but it bodes well for future investigation by ourselves and our web scraping partners.
+This means that we achieved a 100% scraping success rate without any attempt to spoof the device’s fingerprint.
+Granted, this was only conducted against two sites and only at a single point in time, but it bodes well for future investigation by our web scraping partners and us.

 If you’d like to learn more about Salad’s global network of computing nodes, want to replicate our tests, experiment with your own scraping workload, or just chat webscraping, check us out here!
 We’d love to hear from you.